EricW27/IC_tut/docs/info.md

 ## How it works

-Simple AND gate.
-Two inputs must be high to output high.
+Simple greater than operation that outputs high if first two bits are greater than last two bits.

 ## How to test

-Output is only high when both inputs are high
+Output is only high when AB > CD

 ## External hardware